“I don’t think I have a problem, but those around me are telling me I do. How do I know if I’m addicted to prescription pills?”

 How many times have you heard similar questions from your son or daughter (even if they don’t exactly articulate it out loud)?

 You’re not alone; prescription pill abuse has become a public health crisis in Georgia, and across the United States.
-Over 130 Americans die every day of an opioid overdose, and in 2017, there were 1,014 overdose deaths involving opioids in Georgia.
+Nearly 130 Americans die every day of an opioid overdose, and in 2017, there were 1,014 overdose deaths involving opioids in Georgia.

-So we’re going to share 4 common myths that do more harm than good.
+Here are four common myths that do more harm than good.